Soy vegano. Or soy vegetariano.

 You have two main choices:

-- You can also eat out and enjoy the local cuisine, even in the smaller towns.
+- Or you can also eat out and enjoy the local cuisine, even in the smaller towns.
 And it’s probably easier than you think.

 There are many Spanish dishes that are naturally vegetariano/vegano or can be easily adapted (In this article you can find a long list of Spanish dishes that are suitable for vegans: https://www.thenomadicvegan.com/the-ultimate-vegan-guide-to-spain/).
 You just need to know a few Spanish words and phrases to make sure you get the right food: